KPA-PH/KPAProxy/README.md

 Then, open IIS, Site -> Add Website -> point to the folder location.

-Then, could you bind the IP with a Port or use your Domain/Hostname?
+Then, bind the IP with a Port or use your Domain/Hostname.

 > Please remember to set the permissions.